syncfusion-content/wpf-docs/wpf/DockingManager/Styles-and-Templates.md

 {% endhighlight  %}

-> Note: For adding the Custom Menu Button template to the DockingManager, you must already have the DockingManager in which you are going to add the Menu Button template, because MenuButtonTemplate is the attached property.
+N> For adding the Custom Menu Button template to the DockingManager, you must already have the DockingManager in which you are going to add the Menu Button template, because MenuButtonTemplate is the attached property.